AlexYu01/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 Compiled with `gcc 4.8.4`, with `-Wall -Werror -Wextra -pedantic` flags.

 **Focus**: The project provides more practice on nested loops, and functions.
-Usage of the standard library is forbiddne in some tasks.
+Usage of the standard library is forbidden in some tasks.

 **Tasks and their expected outputs**:
 - 0 - Write a function that checks for uppercase character.
 Return 1 if c is uppercase, otherwise return 0.